-While a college student (David Naughton) is on a trip backpacking through the English countryside, he undergoes a startling transformation following a mysterious animal attack with only the increasingly grotesque spirit of his slaughtered friend (Griffin Dunne) to confide in as the strange circumstances begin to make him a threat to others.
+While backpacking through the English countryside, a college student (David Naughton) undergoes a startling transformation following a mysterious animal attack, with only the increasingly grotesque spirit of his slaughtered friend (Griffin Dunne) to confide in as the strange circumstances begin to make him a threat to others.

-This, of course, is only an appropriate number of 13 recommendations of the best horror movies on Peacock.
+This, of course, is only a handful of recommendations of the best horror movies on Peacock.
 But, as you can see, they are enough to prove that the streaming service really knows what constitutes a good scare.